MiriamPapp/photo-forum/docs/index.md

   _"[How to install Python on your computer](./pythonsetup)"_.
 4. **git**
   [git](https://git-scm.com) is a modern decentralized source code management system.
-You will use it to get all the files for your installation and to keep them up to date.
+You will use it to get all needed files for your installation and to keep them up to date.
   To set up git on your computer follow the instructions in _"[How to install git on your computer](./gitsetup)"_.
 5. **AWS-account**